CloudDataConsulting/cdc_dbt_codegen/readme.md

       +materialized: view
       +schema: dw_util

+## vars added release 0.2.10
+Fixed a bug exposed when we converted to SSO.
+Two of the generate objects were: set myschema = target.user and should have been: set myschema = target.schema.
+Before sso scheam and user where the same, masking the issue.

+## vars added release 0.2.9
+Converted to use information schema instead of generating tables.

 ## vars added release 0.2.0
 define the source databases you wish to generate code for here: